rdunski/Garbage-Dungeon/README.md

 # Garbage-Dungeon
+## Authors: Robert Dunski, Scott "Sean" Lowe, and Daniel Seagraves (currently MIA)

-## Final Project for Video Game Design
+### Final Project for Video Game Design

 Originally intended to be a comedic 2D sidescrolling adventure-RPG, advanced features of the game were never finished in time, but basic movement,